Charith-01/Neural-Network-Classification/README.md

 ## Project Overview

-This project was developed as part of a Data Science internship task focused on building a neural network for classification.

 The objective was to predict a candidate's recruitment status using structured candidate information such as position, experience, technical score, and interview score.

 The project also focused on: